Carl Simon Fried

 He was born in Bamberg to a Jewish family on July 22, 1889 and had two siblings, his sister Elsa and brother Stephan.
 His father, Wilhelm Fried was a hops-trader.

 He was one of the few published exile-poets in Brazil.
 In 2016, a special bronze plate was laid in memory of Dr. Carl Fried.

 Surgeon in Worms

 Carl studied medicine in Berlin and Munich, considering it a privilege.
-Jews were denied positions in public services, such as administration, army, and justice, as well as in social life situations despite the fundamental equality of Jews stated in the Constitution of the First Reich in 1871.
+Jews were denied positions in public services, such as administration, army, and justice, as well as in social life situations despite the fundamental equality of Jews stated in the Constitution of the German Empire in 1871.

 Prof. Lothar Heidenhain from Worms am Rhein is known in medical history.
 He performed the first successful operation of a diaphragmatic hernia.
 In 1920, he recruited the young surgeon Carl Fried.